bluetardis/pinteresting/NotesPB.md

 -----

 # Enforcing Strong Passwords
 We need to ensure we can enforce stronger (than default) passwords.
+Use this example then amend as needed.

 ## 1. Add a format validator to the password field
 1. Let's add a requirement that all new passwords have some complexity requirements
 2. By adding a regular expression to the password field in the user model.
 A regular expression is a way to check and see if certain characters are present in a string.
 You can learn more about regular expressions [here](http://en.wikipedia.org/wiki/Regular_expression)
 3. In the User model, we want to add a password validator (we didn't have one before) and a :format field for the password:

 *app/models/user.rb*

 ```